New Student Information

 Parking and Transportation

-All DVM students are eligible to purchase a “CC” parking permit for the Centennial Biomedical Campus parking deck.
-The cost is $342 (subject to change) for the 2017-18 academic year.
+All DVM students are eligible to purchase a “CCB” parking permit for the Centennial Biomedical Campus parking deck.
+Rates and policies are available on the Transportation Office website.

-There is no credit hour restriction for ordering permits because there is ample parking at the CVM.
-Permits are purchased online and will be available for purchase through the NC State Transportation Office beginning July 5, 2017.
-Make sure to select the “CC” permit, which will allow you to park in the Deck.
+Permits are purchased online and will be available for purchase through the NC State Transportation Office beginning in July.
+Make sure to select the “CCB” permit, which will allow you to park in the deck on our campus.

 WOLFLINE Bus Service